MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

   icon: string
 }

-// Represents the structure of an Ethereum provider based on the EIP-1193 standard. interface EIP1193Provider {
+// Represents the structure of a provider based on EIP-1193. interface EIP1193Provider {
   isStatus?: boolean
   host?: string